highdimdata-lowdimmodels-tutorial/highdimdata-lowdimmodels-tutorial.github.io/README.md

 ## Course Overview

-The course starts by introducing fundamental linear low-dimensional models (e.g., basic sparse and low-rank models) and convex relaxation approaches with motivating engineering applications, followed by a suite of scalable and efficient optimization methods.
-Based on these developments, we introduce nonlinear low-dimensional models for several fundamental learning and inverse problems (e.g., dictionary learning and sparse blind deconvolution), and nonconvex approaches from a symmetry and geometric perspective, followed by their guaranteed correctness and efficient nonconvex optimization.
-Building upon these results, we proceed to discuss strong conceptual, algorithmic, and theoretical connections between low-dimensional structures and deep models, providing new perspectives to understand state-of-the-art deep models, as well as leading to new principles for designing deep networks for learning low-dimensional structures, with both clear interpretability and practical benefits.
+The course starts by introducing fundamental linear low-dimensional models (e.g., basic sparse and low-rank models), as well as their connection to (deep) learning-based approaches via learned optimization methods.
+In a similar vein, we then discuss nonlinear low-dimensional models for several fundamental learning and inverse problems (e.g., dictionary learning and sparse blind deconvolution) and the associated nonconvex optimization toolkit from a symmetry and geometry-based perspective, along with associated approaches for designing deep networks for learning low-dimensional structures, with both interpretability and practical benefits.
+Building upon these results, we proceed to discuss strong conceptual, algorithmic, and theoretical connections between low-dimensional structures and deep models, first in the context of featue learning (neural collapse) in classification tasks with feedforward neural networks under a nonconvex optimization model, and then in the context of general nonlinear low-dimensional manifold models for signals.
+In this latter setting, we will begin to lay the foundations for understanding resource tradeoffs in deep learning with low-dimensional data, analogous to the case of sparse signals and convex recovery, and in addition we will see how modern high-performance neural network architectures, namely transformers, can be derived from this perspective.

 ## List of Lectures

+{% assign modules = site.modules | where: "year", "2023" %}
-{% for module in site.modules %}
+{% for module in modules %}
 {{ module }}
 {% endfor %}